Zero-Tang/NoirVisor/src/vt_core/readme.md

 In this way, VM-Entry will take heavy burden on synchronizing L2C to L2T.

 ### L2 VMCS Optimization: <b> State Caching </b>
 The L2 VMCS design, as previously detailed, can have a significant performance issue: heavy-weight vmwrite instructions on nested VM-Entries.
 To optimize, we should cache the L2C-VMCS so that vmwrite instruction executions could be reduced.
-I was implied this idea through AMD's design on VMCB State Caching mechanism. <br>
+I was implied this idea through AMD's design on VMCB State Caching mechanism. \
 This mechanism is designed for synchronizing from L2C-VMCS to L2T/L1.
-It should behave in the following: <br>
+It should behave in the following: \
 Prior to guest executing vmlaunch instruction, mark all fields as "dirty" fields.
-This includes VM-Exit induced by vmclear instruction. <br>
+This includes VM-Exit induced by vmclear instruction. \
-On VM-Exit induced by vmwrite instruction, mark a specific field of VMCS as "dirty" field if new data are different from old data. <br>
+On VM-Exit induced by vmwrite instruction, mark a specific field of VMCS as "dirty" field if new data are different from old data. \
 On VM-Exit induced by nested VM-Entry, traverse all fields in L2C.
-If one field during traversal is determined to be "dirty", synchronize it from L2C to L2T, then mark it as "clean" field. <br>
+If one field during traversal is determined to be "dirty", synchronize it from L2C to L2T, then mark it as "clean" field. \
 On VM-Exit induced by nested VM-Exit, traverse host state fields in L2C.
 If one field during traversal is determined to be "dirty", then synchronize it from L2C to L1, and mark it as "clean" field.

 ### L2 VMCS Optimization: <b> Selective Synchronization </b>
 State Caching mechanism optimizes the synchronization from L2C-VMCS to L2T/L1, but cannot optimize synchronization from L2T-VMCS to L2C.
-To optimize such synchronization, we implement the Select Synchronization mechanism. <br>
+To optimize such synchronization, we implement the Select Synchronization mechanism. \
 The key point is to select sufficient data to synchronize as little as possible.
-We do not have to read all data from L2T VMCS and synchronize them to L2C in every nested VM-Exit. <br>
+We do not have to read all data from L2T VMCS and synchronize them to L2C in every nested VM-Exit. \
 There are "Selective Conditions" that help reducing the performance consumption induced by synchronization.

 #### Selective Condition A: VM-Exit Reason